osudrl/cassie-trajectory-editor/WRITEUP.md

 <!---https://imgur.com/a/bUZJipk-->

-IK setup is the first stage of the solver, but discussed last in this section because setup is dependent on the parameters selected in the sections above.
-More specifically, the current setup uses an optimaiztion where the previosu qposes are used to seed the solver for a subsequent frame.
+The current solver uses an optimization which seeds each .
-The advantage of seeing the last frame's solution is that because the trajecory is continuous, the body's position in the previous pose is much closer to the target than the intial position, so the body needs to move a much shorter distance to be within the cutoff, and fewer simulation cycles are needed.
+The advantage of seeing the last frame's solution is that because the trajectory is continuous, the body's position in the previous pose is much closer to the target than the initial position, so the body needs to move a much shorter distance to be within the cutoff, and fewer simulation cycles are needed.
-Furthermore, the seed puts the body "right next" to the target, so greater K/D term constants can be used without the simulation becomming unstable.
+Furthermore, the seed puts the body "right next" to the target, so greater K/D term constants can be used without the simulation becoming unstable.

 There is a disadvantage: the seeding finds a "band" of solutions.